Stephen Viscusi: Career

+Publications

 In 2001, Viscusi wrote his first book, On the Job: How to Make it in the Real World of Work.
 The book was published by Three Rivers Press, a Division of Random House.
+Drawing from his extensive experience interviewing thousands of job seekers and engaging with his radio audience, he distills key lessons and practical advice about navigating the workplace.
+He frames the complexities of work-life balance as a puzzle composed of seven essential pieces.
+First, he stresses that a career is defined by the job one currently holds.
+Second, he acknowledges that workplaces can be unfair and advises accepting this reality.
+Third, he underscores the importance of maintaining a boundary between professional and personal life.
+He then explores the dynamics of workplace relationships, effective communication, career growth, and long-term planning.
 The book led to his nationally syndicated radio show named after the book, which was a call-in show dealing with workplace issues.

 In 2008, Viscusi released his second book, Bulletproof Your Job: 4 Simple Strategies to Ride Out the Rough Times and Come Out on Top at Work, which was published by HarperCollins.
+Viscusi outlines four strategies—be visible, be easy, be useful, and be ready—to enhance job security and career advancement in uncertain economic times.
+Tal Pinchevsky of Big Think writes that Viscusi is a leading, "voice on professional stability," and an American author and entrepreneur Keith Ferrazzi praised the book.
+CNN featured the book in a job advice column.
+There, Viscusi shared the importance of treating a job as a valuable asset and advised employees to stay visible, adaptable, and continuously develop new skills to enhance their career prospects.
 The book has been translated into seven languages and was positively reviewed by The Washington Post, Publishers Weekly, Newsweek, Reader's Digest, and Time Magazine.